-When you walk through the tea fields of Wu Yi mountains in the end of April, when harvest season is about to begin, you can see the vibrant yellow rows of Bai Ji Guan, standing out from the other green tea bushes.
-The shape and color of Bai Ji Guan’s leaves are its namesake – “white rooster crest”.
-Its leaves, showing a creamy yellowish blush, open like the crown of an old rooster.
+As you walk through the tea fields of Wu Yi mountains at the end of April just when harvest season is about to begin, you can see the striking bright yellow rows of Bai Ji Guan standing out from the other green tea bushes.
+The shape and color of Bai Ji Guan’s leaves are what give it its namesake “white rooster crest”.
+The leaves posses a yellowish blush and open like the crown of an old rooster.
 As the old legend goes, a regal old rooster met his end somewhere near a place called Hui Yuan Rock.
-The locals, out of reverence for the animal, buried it beneath a nearby tea bush.
+Out of reverence for the animal, the locals buried it beneath a nearby tea bush.
 When the next spring came, they discovered the tea bush was now blooming with bright yellow growth.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.

 Bai Ji Guan (White Rooster Crest) brewing guidelines